-For nearly a century, the worldwide anthroposophical movement has been a catalyst for environmental activism, helping to bring to life many modern ecological practices, such as organic farming, community supported agriculture, and green banking.
+For nearly a century, the worldwide anthroposophical movement has been a catalyst for environmental activism, helping to bring to life many modern ecological practices such as organic farming, community-supported agriculture, and green banking.
 Yet the spiritual practice of anthroposophy remains unknown to most environmentalists.
-A historical and ethnographic study of the environmental movement, Eco-Alchemy uncovers for the first time the profound influences of anthroposophy and its founder Rudolf Steiner, whose holistic worldview, rooted in esoteric spirituality, inspired the movement.
-Dan McKanan shows that environmentalism is itself a complex ecosystem, and that it would not be as diverse or transformative without the contributions of anthroposophy.
+A historical and ethnographic study of the environmental movement, Eco-Alchemy uncovers for the first time the profound influences of anthroposophy and its founder, Rudolf Steiner, whose holistic worldview, rooted in esoteric spirituality, inspired the movement.
+Dan McKanan shows that environmentalism is itself a complex ecosystem and that it would not be as diverse or as transformative without the contributions of anthroposophy.

 By Dan McKanan, author of Eco-Alchemy: Anthroposophy and the History and Future of Environmentalism This guest post is part of our AARSBL blog series published in conjunction with the meetings of the American …Read More >